 The state tree is the dogwood and for good reason.
 Several towns celebrate Missouri’s abundance of dogwoods seen in the spring mostly in the wild in the southern part of the state.
 Camdenton showcases the trees that grow in the woodlands surrounding the Lake of the Ozarks.
 Charleston combines dogwoods with azaleas for a spring flower festival.
 Dogwood Canyon Nature Park near Branson is a prime spot for viewing and includes guided hikes.
 Or explore on your own with a drive along Highway 5 from Versailles to Camdenton or Highways 165 and 265 around Table Rock Lake.
 Hiking at Ha Ha Tonka State Park along the Colosseum Trail and the Spring Trail, Bennet Spring State Park near Lebanon on the Natural Tunnel Trail and the Oak-Hickory Trail, Echo Bluff State Park on the Current River Trail, and the Painter Ridge Trail or Dr. Edmund A. Babler Memorial State Park near St. Louis along the Dogwood Trail and the Woodbine Trail will give up-close views of the dogwoods.

 Rochester’s Highland Park is home to the largest collection of lilacs in North America with more than 500 varieties on 1,200-plus bushes.
 Each May when the lilacs are in bloom the park is the site of the Rochester Lilac Festival.
 The lilacs typically bloom mid-May, and visitors to the park can enjoy the sight and smell of the flowers in bloom for about 2 weeks.
-With a moniker of the “Flower City” Rochester has an international reputation for horticultural opportunities where visitors can enjoy abundant gardens, parks, festivals, tours, and chances to learn how to make your own garden grow – indoors or out – all year round.
+With a moniker of the “Flower City” Rochester has an international reputation for horticultural opportunities where visitors can enjoy abundant gardens, luxury flowers, parks, festivals, tours, and chances to learn how to make your own garden grow – indoors or out – all year round.

 Considered America’s largest garden tour, Garden Walk Buffalo includes over 400 urban gardens open to visit in late July.
 While the majority are private home gardens, the garden walk also includes trial gardens at the university, neighborhood and church gardens, and the city’s public gardens and parks, all accessible using the garden walk map or via the free Hop-on/Hop-off shuttle.